 This recipe is very versatile because you can easily adapt it to your taste preferences.

-For example, you can use parsley or basil instead of dill, add more garlic if you like it or skip it all together.
+For example, you can use parsley or basil instead of dill, add more garlic if you like it, or skip it altogether.
 If you want to add more crunch to the salad, it will only benefit from some fresh cucumbers.
 If you like marinated onions, try adding these Sumac Onions instead of the regular red onion.

 This new potato salad makes a perfect side dish for these Yogurt Marinated Chicken Kebabs.